How Chainlink Accelerates the Global Transition to Cryptographic Truth

 Not only are external data and secure access to that data critical for hybrid smart contracts, but trust-minimized off-chain computation is also key for making smart contracts fully-functional, in terms of scalability, privacy, and ultimately, utility.
 Off-chain computation needs the same set of end-to-end guarantees as off-chain data to ensure that systems keep running in all market and network conditions.

-Chainlink Keepers is a decentralized transaction automation solution that provides a reliable method for performing key computations and DevOps operations that a contract cannot do itself, such as liquidations, limit orders, and more, but have to be done in a decentralized, trust-minimized, hyper-reliable manner.
+Chainlink Automation is a decentralized transaction execution solution that provides a reliable method for performing key computations and DevOps operations that a contract cannot do itself, such as liquidations, limit orders, and more, but have to be done in a decentralized, trust-minimized, hyper-reliable manner.
 It uses low-cost, verifiable off-chain computation and a highly reliable network of incentivized nodes to provide a decentralized transaction automation service.

 Cross-Chain Interoperability Protocol (CCIP)